openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. code-block:: none

-   juju deploy -n 4 --series jammy --channel quincy/stable --config ceph-osd.yaml --constraints tags=compute ceph-osd
+   juju deploy -n 4 --channel quincy/stable --config ceph-osd.yaml --constraints tags=compute ceph-osd

 If a message from a ceph-osd unit like "Non-pristine devices detected" appears in the output of :command:`juju status` you will need to use actions